rnagumo/Resume/README.md

 I'm in the R&D team which provides the time-series analysis to the industrial field.
 I created the time-series prediction model with LightGBM and Python package running in the server.

-I also coded automatically trained ML system in the server.
+I coded automatically trained ML system in the server.
 In this work, I experienced Azure Functions app.

 # 2. Education